Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

-In Sec.~\ref{sub:Time-Components} we explore the physical content of the time projections of the forces in different frames.
-These are related with the rate of work done on the test particle by the external fields; in order to obtain that relationship, we start by deriving the general equation yielding the variation of energy of a particle with multipole structure with respect to an arbitrary congruence of observers.
-This generalizes the power equation in \cite{The many faces} for test particles possessing hidden momentum and varying mass, and non-spatial forces.
-We then show that the electromagnetic force has a non-vanishing projection along the particle's 4-velocity $U^{\alpha}$, which is the power transferred to the dipole by Faraday's induction, reflected in a variation of its proper mass $m$.
-The projection of the gravitational force along $U^{\alpha}$, by contrast, vanishes (since $\mathbb{H}_{\alpha\beta}$ is spatial with respect to $U^{\alpha}$, manifesting the absence of an analogous induction effect), leading to the conservation of the gyroscope's mass.
+In Sec.~\ref{sub:Time-Components} we explore the physical content of the time projections of the forces in different frames, which are related with the rate of work done on the test particle by the external fields.
+In order to obtain the relationship, we start by deriving the general equation yielding the variation of energy of a particle with multipole structure with respect to an arbitrary congruence of observers.
+We then show that the electromagnetic force has a non-vanishing time projection along $U^{\alpha}$, which is the power transferred to the dipole by Faraday's induction, reflected in a variation of its proper mass $m$.
+The projection of the gravitational force along $U^{\alpha}$, by contrast, vanishes (as $\mathbb{H}_{\alpha\beta}$ is spatial relative to $U^{\alpha}$), leading to the conservation of the gyroscope's mass.
+Also of particular interest in this context are the time projections as measured by ``static observers'', analyzed in Sec.~\ref{sub:Time-components-Static}.
+For these observers, the time projection of the electromagnetic force vanishes, meaning that the total work done on the magnetic dipole is zero.
+This reflects the well known fact that the work done by the stationary magnetic field is zero; in this framework, it is seen to arise from an exchange of energy between three forms, translational kinetic energy, proper mass $m$, and ``hidden energy'', occurring in a way such that their variations cancel out, keeping the total energy constant.
+In the gravitational case, since $m$ is constant, such cancellation does not occur and (by contrast with its electromagnetic counterpart) a stationary field \emph{does work} on mass currents, so that there exists an associated potential spin-curvature potential energy, of which the Wald-Hawking spin-spin interaction energy \cite{Wald,Hawking} is seen to be a special case.